-This element illustrates the development of your initial security program dashboard.
-This dashboard should be used to fuel the ability to make informed decisions within your environment.
+Here we discuss the development of your initial security program dashboard.
+Your dashboard should help you make informed decisions within your environment.

-Tip #1: Your primary objective with this dashboard is to do 1 or both items below:
+Tip #1: Your primary objective with this dashboard is to do one or both items below:

-- Get management or stakeholders to understand the status of your environment and assuming accountability for it.
+- Have management or stakeholders to understand the status of your environment and assuming accountability for it.

-Tip #2: Page balance to the eye and the color palette matter just as much or even more than the information in the dashboard.
-Make your dashboard look sharp.
+Tip #2: Focus on the page balance and color palette just as much as the information in your security program dashboard.
+Make sure your dashboard looks sharp.

-Tip #4: All the verbiage in the dashboard should be able to be understood by someone that does not understand security.
+Tip #4: Avoid jargon.
+All the dashboard verbiage should be understood by someone that doesn’t understand security.

-Tip #5: Ensure that anyone that will be needed to make a decision is invited to the meeting where this dashboard is reviewed.
+Tip #5: Make sure that anyone who needs to make a decision is invited to the meeting where the dashboard will be reviewed.

-Tip #6: Ensure there are no typos in the document and it looks clean and organized.
-A common diversion tactic is to focus on those types of issues, rather than the decisions you want.
+Tip #6: Check the document for typos and make sure the document is clean and organized.
+A common diversion tactic is to focus on those issues, rather than the decisions you want.

 Tip #7: Don’t stress if you don’t get any decisions.
-Remember tip #1, if you did this right you’re presenting this information to management.
-If they don’t want to make a decision with it, that is now on them, not you.
+Remember tip #1: if you did this right you’re presenting information to management.
+If they don’t want to make a decision with it, that’s on them now.